himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 <a href="../../img/posts/sold-bonobo/temps.jpg"><img alt="Temp Sensors" src="../../img/posts/sold-bonobo/temps.jpg" style="max-width: 80%;"/></a>
 </center>

+I hoped the extra *thickness* of the Bonobo would help with the heating issues.
+While I think it might have helped a little bit, the reality is that when you shove a decent GPU into a laptop... it's going to give off heat.
+Additionally, when using a powerful CPU to it's full potential, that too... will generate heat.

 #### Desktop Replacement?

 My issues with the Bonobo boiled down to the fact that based on *my current